 The other two options provide more detailed information per question or individual response.

 Other Tips on Creating Google Forms and Managing Responses

-Knowing how to make a poll on Google Forms is only the first step in gathering the data.
-Your form and the responses it collects should work hand in hand to give you the correct information that your brand or company’s goals require.
+Knowing how to create a survey in Google Forms is only the first step in gathering the data.
+Your form and the collected responses should work hand-in-hand to give you the correct information your brand or company’s goals require.

 Here are some tips for creating a goal-oriented poll and managing the responses in Google Forms:

 Before creating your poll, you can take notes about the information you are trying to gather using your survey.
 Then, focus on your goals and determine what questions you need to ask to achieve them.

 The importance of your question relies on the correct answer.
 With the variety of answer types available in Google Forms (multiple choice, short answer, checkboxes, etc.), you must evaluate which answer type is most appropriate for each question.